 - Singing and talking to your child will strengthen his sense of language

 - Stacking bricks strengthens your child’s fine motor skills

 - Continue practicing rolling from the back to the stomach and back again.
 Place an interesting piece of toy slightly away to motivate your child to move

 - Exercise both sides of your child’s body by letting the left foot saying “hi” to the right hand and so on

-- Give your child a lot of swings and make sure to let him hang upside down as much as possible.
+- Give your child a lot of swings and make sure to let it hang upside down as much as possible.
 This will strengthen his sense of balance

-- When your child is learning to crawl it can be good idea to give him a little extra support, by holding your hand under the soles of his feet while he is in crawling position.
+- When your child is learning to crawl it's a good idea to give it a little extra support by holding your hand under the soles of his feet while he is in crawling position.
 Alternatively, using anti-slip socks can give your child the needed support when learning to crawl and walk on a slippery floor.

-- Place your child on a ball, stomach down and let him alternate between touching the floor with his hans and feet
+- Place your child on a ball, stomach down and let it alternate between touching the floor with his hans and feet

 All exercises is developed in collaboration with motor skill expert Jane Mølleskov Mikkelsen from Sanserytmik.dk